seedatnabeel/seedatnabeel.github.io/content/_index.md

 * <span class="date">Oct 2023</span> &#8594; _Four papers accepted to [**NeurIPS2023**](https://nips.cc/)!_ Three papers on the main track and one on the D&B track.
 Camera-ready versions of our papers coming soon!

-* <span class="date">Sep 2023</span> &#8594; On September 11 I gave a talk on _Data-Centric AI_ at the AI and Machine Learning in Healthcare Summer School organised by the Cambridge Center for AI in Medicine (CCAIM).
+* <span class="date">Sept 2023</span> &#8594; On September 11 I gave a talk on _Data-Centric AI_ at the AI and Machine Learning in Healthcare Summer School organised by the Cambridge Center for AI in Medicine (CCAIM).
 Have a look at the fantastic program here: https://ccaim.cam.ac.uk/program/.

 * <span class="date">Aug 2023</span> &#8594; _Presented a tutorial on Data-Centric AI@ [**IJCAI2023**](https://ijcai-23.org/tutorials/)!_ together w/ Mihaela van der Schaar.
 It was a fantastic experience to engage with the community about this important research area!